m4c4r0n1n/nanabrowser.nvim/README.md

 ## UPDATES!!
-I've tried to update this a bit, if you use it with a different config other than Nananvim and it doesn't work, let me know what's going on and I will make adjustments to make it as cohesive as I can.
+I've tried to update this a bit, if you use it with a different config other than Nananvim and it doesn't work, let me know what's going on and I will resolve the issue as fast as I can.

 # nanabrowser.nvim